Customize Preload sitemaps and priority

 Preload only a custom sitemap

-You can use the following snippet if you need to preload only a single custom sitemap and set Preload to ignore all the other compatible sitemaps.
+You can use the following helper plugin if you need to limit the Preload to run only on the URLs in a custom sitemap, and exclude all the other URLs.

 Preload additional custom sitemaps

-Use the following snippet to ensure specific sitemaps are included in the preloading process, besides the compatible sitemaps.
+Use the following snippet to ensure specific sitemaps are included in the preloading process, in addition to the compatible sitemaps.

 Use-cases of preloading custom sitemaps